prommis/prommis/docs/getting_started.md

 ## Next steps

-To use ProMMiS libraries in your own Python code, imitate the statements you see in the example notebooks.
+To use PrOMMiS libraries in your own Python code, imitate the statements you see in the example notebooks.

 Since PrOMMiS is built on IDAES, you will need to learn all the essential concepts of the [IDAES](https://idaes-pse.readthedocs.io/en/stable/) software.